-The Honors Program at Franklin Pierce University recognizes exceptional academic achievement.
-By participating in Honors Program courses, contracts, conferences, cohorts, housing and sponsored activities, you will enhance both your academic and social experiences on campus.
+The Honors Program recognizes exceptional academic achievement.
+The courses, contracts, conferences, and sponsored activities will enhance both your academic and social experiences on campus.

-This program guarantees you membership in a community of like-minded students, many of whom will become some of your closest friends.
-Honors Program students come to Franklin Pierce seeking academic, research, and social opportunities outside the classroom to complete their programs of study.
-They submit papers, posters, and roundtable topic proposals to present their work at regional and national conferences where they engage with Honors Program students from across the region and nation.
+You will join a community of like-minded students to seek academic, research, and social opportunities outside the classroom.
+You will submit papers, posters, and roundtable topic proposals to present your work at regional and national conferences where you’ll engage with Honors students from across the nation.

-Invitation to join the Honors Program is offered at the time of admission to the University.
-Selection is based on high school academic performance and evidence of potential for academic excellence at Franklin Pierce.
-Upon completion of at least one semester at Franklin Pierce with a cumulative grade point average of 3.40 or higher, you may also receive an invitation to join the Honors Program.
+Invitation to join the Honors Program is offered at the time of admission.
+Selection is based on high school academic performance and evidence of potential for academic excellence.
+You may also receive an invitation to join the program upon completion of one semester with a cumulative grade point average of 3.40 or higher.

 Affiliated Honor Societies